 We illustrate this exact idea in the two successful personal statement examples below!

-How Important is the Personal Statement to College Admissions?
+How Important is the Personal Statement for College to Admissions Officials?

 COVID-19 has made the SAT/ACT less important